 - Boring, but Practical: The TX-225 GAV Combat Assault Tank is a relatively conventional tracked assault gun that is puny in comparison to even the AT-ST and certainly doesn't evoke the same imagery as the Empire's walkers, but is no less dangerous than its legged contemporary.

 - Chronic Backstabbing Disorder: Many high-ranking Imperial officers will often betray one another, by means of planting false evidence against them for some crime, attempted assassinations, or taking credit for another officer's accomplishments (while shifting the blame for failures).
 All of this is encouraged by the Emperor himself, to ensure that no one can usurp his position.
-There is some Truth in Television: As Galactic Empire was based on the Nazi regime, the Emperor's tactic is based on what Hitler did to his officers, ensuring that the bickering between themselves keeps them busy from threatening his position of power.
+There is some Truth in Television: As the Galactic Empire was based on the Nazi regime, the Emperor's tactics are based on what Hitler did to his officers, ensuring that the bickering between themselves keeps them busy from threatening his position of power.

 - Cool Starship: The above mentioned Star Destroyer.

 - Crushing the Populace: The Galactic Empire rules by fear, as expressed in the Tarkin Doctrine and exemplified by the destruction of Alderaan.

 - Decapitated Army: Emperor Palpatine organized the Imperial system in a way that it would only properly function if he was in charge.
 When the Emperor perished at the Battle of Endor, not only did the Empire collapse within a year thanks to confusion and faction infighting but Palpatine also left a contingency plan where his loyal followers would help accelerate the Empire's demise on the grounds that any empire that fails to protect their emperor deserves to die.